johnnyvish/johnnyvish/README.md

 - 👋 Hi, I’m @johnnyvish
 - 👀 I’m interested in Artificial Intelligence
-- 🌱 I’m currently learning Deep Learning
+- 🌱 I’m currently a co-founder of an A.I startup
 - 📫 How to reach me: johnny.vishnevskiy@gmail.com

 <!---